 Another, out of Amazon’s Lab126 R&D arm in California, would use images to learn about a particular fashion style and create similar images from scratch.

 If that sounds like “fast fashion by Amazon,” that’s because it probably is.
-The e-commerce giant has also patented a manufacturing system to support on-demand apparel-making.
+In 2017, the e-commerce giant patented a manufacturing system to enable on-demand apparel-making.
 The tech could be used to support its Amazon Essentials line or the suppliers in Amazon’s logistics network.

 Of course, the outcomes of human-free AI design aren’t always runway-ready.
-Many designs created for users of Google’s Project Muse were just unwearable scrawls and scribbles, while some reports on the Amazon Lab126 initiative called the design results “crude.”
+Many designs created for users of Google’s Project Muze were unwearable scrawls and scribbles, while some reports on the Amazon Lab126 initiative called the design results “crude.”

-Clearly, much more R&D is needed before brands rely on AI-only designers.
-But artificial intelligence is already helping brands create and iterate their designs more quickly.
+More R&D is needed before brands can rely on AI-only designers.
+But today’s artificial intelligence is already helping brands create and iterate their designs more quickly.

-Knowledge from the AI system is then served back to human designers, who can use it to make informed design decisions for their next collection.
+Knowledge from the AI system was then served back to human designers, who could use it to make informed design decisions for their next collection.

-Stitch Fix is already at the forefront of AI-driven fashion with its “Hybrid Design” garments, which are created by algorithms that identify trends and styles missing from the Stitch Fix inventory and suggest new designs — based on combinations of consumers’ favorite colors, patterns, and textiles — for human designers’ approval.
+Stitch Fix is already at the forefront of AI-driven fashion with its “Hybrid Design” garments.
+These are created by algorithms that identify trends and styles missing from the Stitch Fix inventory and suggest new designs — based on combinations of consumers’ favorite colors, patterns, and textiles — for human designers’ approval.

 The company details how it works (shown below) in the “Algorithms Tour” on its website.